jordanbreen280/Laravel-Docker/readme.md

 # Laravel Development Environment
 ***
 This is a full development environment built around Docker for the Laravel framework.
 This package contains setup files to run an apache web server, mysql database server and a full installation of Laravel (check version tag for details).
+The image includes a phpMyAdmin GUI database manager for convenience.

 To run, you require [Docker Desktop](https://www.docker.com/products/docker-desktop) (macOS and windows with Hyper-V) or [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) (windows without Hyper-V running) already installed.